iamvery/feenix/README.md

 ### The Router

 You have a web app!
-Pretty exciting, but chances are your app is more complicated than what can be done with a single function.
+Pretty exciting, but chances are your app's needs are more complicated than what can be done with a single function.
 You will want to be able to model different pages and resources using the request path.
 This is web app 101, and Phoenix solves this problem by _matching_ requests to different functions handy for constructing responses.
 That's the purpose of the Router.
 Receive a request, and based on its details like the HTTP verb and path, figure out which function should handle buliding a response.

 Plug your router into the endpoint.